LuckaSokolka/Shopping/README.md

 ![zalando_screen](photos/zalando_screen.png)

 ## Example
-You can see how it works in this video. [how does it work](https://youtu.be/J2wq6aRW_E4)
+You can see how it works in this video. [how it works](https://youtu.be/J2wq6aRW_E4)